Our solutions for Taiwan

-Taiwan's AML/CTF supervisors
+Request a demoTaiwan's AML/CTF supervisors

 In Taiwan, the government heavily regulates the banking industry.
 The Taiwanese government created the Money Laundering Control Act (MLCA), which went into force on April 23, 1997.
-It established the Money Laundering Prevention Center (MLPC), which was tasked with receiving suspicious transaction reports (STRs) and acting as Taiwan's FIU.
+It established the Money Laundering Prevention Center (MLPC), which was tasked with receiving Suspicious Transaction Reports (STRs) and acting as Taiwan's FIU.

 The Central Bank of Taiwan supervises Taiwan's five free trade zones and is expanding the offshore banking industry.
 There isn't a significant black market for illicit items in Taiwan.
 Through unregulated, likely non-bank channels, a sizeable portion of informal financial activity takes place.